-First Appointment at BBC or Jazz requires sign up for Orientation, medical records received if had prior care, and verification of benefits.
+To make your first prenatal appointment at BBC or Jazz you must sign up for Orientation, your medical records must be received if you had prior care, and verification of benefits must be completed.

-Please complete this form to submit to all providers of your care during this pregnancy to obtain your medical records for an appointment.
+Please complete this form to submit to all providers of your care during this pregnancy to obtain your medical records.

 Please complete this form and submit it to Digital Billing in order to verify your insurance coverage.

 Please download and complete the New Ob Packet prior to your first visit.
 Note that there are several consent forms and questionnaires to complete.
 Please allow adequate time to read and complete the required forms.